 How to hire an electric car: rental services explained

-If you want to ‘try before you buy’, or just fancy a taste of electric motoring, hiring could be the answer
+If you want to ‘try before you buy’, or just fancy a taste of zero-emissions motoring, renting an electric car could be the answer

 More and more people are buying electric cars of their own, either using cash or by going into a PCP finance agreement with a car dealer.
 The infrastructure is catching up as well, with more charging stations and home charging points being installed all the time.
 It will soon be as prevalent as petrol and diesel power.

 Why hire an electric car?

 One good reason to hire an electric car is as an extended test drive.
 If you go to a dealership, you’ll be able to test drive one for half an hour or so.
 If the dealer is really generous, they might let you take it for 24 hours.

 Yet electric-car ownership is very different to petrol or diesel and you’ll need a good few days to see how one can fit into your life.
 A hire car can be a great way to experience the ins and outs of ownership first-hand.